girish-kale/nuclear-crowding-analysis/README.md

 	select all the raw data folders to get all the data files from the same treatment. consolidate the data from these data files. export the data in a format that is specifically useful for direct import into GraphPad Prism.

+The other ImageJ macro files included here could be used for correcting errors, without having to start the whole analysis from scratch

+	with 'nuclear_domain_size_redo.ijm', one can reload the segmentation and start from there with 'nuclear_domain_size_reanalyze.ijm', one can start from scratch, if the prior segmentation wasn't good enough